2 November 2015

 particularly to 6-shogaol for using in a method for the

 treatment of leukemia.
-The present invention provides a method
+The present invention provides a

-treating leukemia in mammals including human being.
+be used for treating leukemia in mammals including human

 US2010286283

-MICROTUBULE-DISRUPTNG AGENT AND CANCER CELL
+AGENT AND CANCER CELL PROLIFERATION INHIBITOR CONTAINING

-The present invention provides a novel microtubule-disrupting
+The present invention provides a novel

-agent, and also provides a use of the microtubule-disrupting
+microtubule-disrupting agent, and also provides a use of the

-agent.
-A microtubule-disrupting agent containing an
+microtubule-disrupting agent.
+A microtubule-disrupting agent

-[alpha],[beta]-unsaturated carbonyl compound as an active
+containing an [alpha],[beta]-unsaturated carbonyl compound

-inhibitor containing the microtubule-disrupting agent is also
+microtubule-disrupting agent is also provided.
+As the

-provided.
-As the [alpha],[beta]-unsaturated carbonyl compound,
+[alpha],[beta]-unsaturated carbonyl compound, 6-shogaol is

-6-shogaol is preferably used.
+preferably used.

 CN101912378

-Medical application of 6-shogaol for preventing
+application of 6-shogaol for preventing and curing

-and curing radiation injury
+radiation injury

 The invention relates to the field of natural medicines,